Kensaa/y86fmt/README.md

 - The Rust toolchain is required to compile and install the formatter.

 ## Installation
+You can install y86fmt using cargo:
 ```bash
 cargo install --git https://github.com/kensaa/y86fmt
 ```
+Or you can install it manually by downloading the executable from the [Releases](https://github.com/Kensaa/y86fmt/releases/latest)

 ## Usage
 Like a normal formatter, it takes input from `STDIN` and outputs to `STDOUT`.